chasewnelson/SNPGenie/README.md

 	* Mean dN vs. Ref.
 Each individual sequence read can be compared to the reference sequence to yield the number of nonsynonymous differences.
 The Jukes-Cantor correction is applied to account for multiple mutations at the same site, yielding dN.
 The mean of all such comparisons is the value given in this column.
 	* Mean dS vs. Ref.
 Each individual sequence read can be compared to the reference sequence to yield the number of synonymous differences.
 The Jukes-Cantor correction is applied to account for multiple mutations at the same site, yielding dS.
 The mean of all such comparisons is the value given in this column.

-3. Gene_diversity_results.txt.
-This file contains the gene diversity results for all SNP Reports processed.
-The columns are:
-	* File.
-The SNP Report analyzed.
-	* Product.
-The protein product or ORF.
-	* Site.
-The site of the nucleotide in the reference sequence.
-	* Nucleotide.
-The nucleotide to which this row applies.
-	* Position in Codon.
-The position (1, 2, or 3) of the nucleotide within its codon.
-	* Overlapping ORFs.
-The number of other ORFs (besides the one for which the nucleotide is reported) which overlap this nucleotide site.
-For example, if ORF1, ORF2, and ORF3 all overlap at a site, the value of this column will be 2 each time it is reported (once for ORF1, once for ORF2, and once for ORF3).
-	* Codon Start Site.
-The position of the first nucleotide in the relevant codon within the reference sequence.
-	* Codon.
-The codon in which the nucleotide exists.
-	* Gene Diversity.
-The value of gene diversity (expected heterozygosity, HO) at this site, defined as 1-∑_(i=1)^4▒x_i^2 , where xi is the frequency of nucleotide i at the site (1=A, 2=C, 3=G, 4=T).
-	* Site Classification vs. Ref.
-Possible categories for polymorphic sites are 1=synonymous, 2=nonsynonymous, 3=ambiguous (Knapp et al. 2011) as compared to the reference.
-	* Site Classification vs. All Codons.
-Possible categories for polymorphic sites are 1=synonymous, 2=nonsynonymous, 3=ambiguous (Knapp et al. 2011).
-All codons present at the site, given the variant data in the SNP Report, are compared to determine this classification.
-	* Site Classification vs. Ref.
-Cha.

-In addition to the aforementioned columns, the SNP report must also be free of thousand separators (,) in the Minimum, Maximum, and Coverage columns.
-The Variant Frequency must be a percentage (default format).
-The line endings must be line feed (\n) or carriage return-line feed (\r\n) format.
-If an inappropriate line ending format is used, the program simply returns nucleotide diversities of zero.
-Mac OSX users may ensure an appropriate format by saving the SNP reports as Windows Comma Separated (.csv) files in Excel, or else manually changing the line ending format in an application such as TextWrangler.
-Finally, it is critically important for the user to verify that the reading frame in the Geneious output is correct by manually checking the START and STOP codons, as well as the intervening sequences for premature stop codons that may have been introduced by inaccurate data annotations.

 # Example

 Suppose a blood sample is taken from an animal infected with an known influenza virus inoculum.
 This inoculum reference sequence is present in the file fluRef.fasta.
 Suppose Illumina sequencing has been performed on the pooled viral sample present in the blood sample, and Geneious has been used to generate a SNP report, fluPopSNPs.csv.
 Suppose further that we are interested in examining πN and πS in a protein product that is encoded by nucleotides 112 through 949.
-After consulting the SNP report to ensure it meets all format requirements, the following operations are performed:
+After consulting the SNP report to ensure it meets all format requirements, the following command is performed:

-SNPGenie_SitesCounter.exe fluRef.fasta fluPopSNPs.csv 112 949
-SNPGenie_DiffsCounter.exe fluRef.fasta fluPopSNPs.csv 112 949

-Finally, the first output is divided by the appropriate second output to obtain πN and πS.
+...

+The sum of the mean number of nonsynonymous (or synonymous) pairwise differences may be divided by the sum of the number of nonsynonymous (or synonymous) sites to obtain πN (or πS).

+...

 # Citation